dbcook/openrocket-database/README.md

 be publicly available unless the manufacturer goes to extra expense to provide it.

-As Estes shifted production to China, in addition to the issues created by contract manufacturing, several more things happened that affected the ability to get Estes parts info:
+As Estes shifted production to China, in addition to the issues created by contract manufacturing, other things happened that affected the ability to get Estes parts info:

 * Even for parts that are listed separately on the Estes website, little or no